dubrie/public/books.md

 - Hatching Twitter by Nick Bilton
 - Present Shock by Douglas Rushkoff
 - The Signal And The Noise by Nate Silver
+- Three and Out by John U. Bacon
 - Startup Life by Brad Feld, Amy Batchelor
+- REWORK by Jason Fried, David Heinemeier Hansson

 ### Top 5